TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

-If you use a hostname in the *host* portion of IPv4/v6 socket address, the program may show a nondeterministic behavior, as Python uses the first address returned from the DNS resolution.
-The socket address will be resolved differently into an actual IPv4/v6 address, depending on the results from DNS resolution and/or the host configuration.
+If you use a hostname in the *host* portion of IPv4/v6 socket address, the program may show a nondeterministic behavior, as Python uses the first address returned kutoka the DNS resolution.
+The socket address will be resolved differently into an actual IPv4/v6 address, depending on the results kutoka DNS resolution and/or the host configuration.
 For deterministic behavior use a numeric address in *host* portion.

 All errors raise exceptions.
-The normal exceptions for invalid argument types and out-of-memory conditions can be raised; starting from Python 3.3, errors related to socket or address semantics raise :exc:`OSError` or one of its subclasses (they used to raise :exc:`socket.error`).
+The normal exceptions for invalid argument types and out-of-memory conditions can be raised; starting kutoka Python 3.3, errors related to socket or address semantics raise :exc:`OSError` or one of its subclasses (they used to raise :exc:`socket.error`).